 A group of kittens born at the same time to one mother is known as a litter.

-2. Kittens are born blind and mostly death.
+2. Kittens are born blind and mostly deaf

 Kittens are born with their eyes shut and ears folded.
 Over the next few days and weeks, the senses of the kitten will start to develop.
 Their ears will start unfolding around three days old and the kitten’s sense of hearing will develop by the time its four weeks old.